canonical/mir/doc/setup_vmware_for_mir.md

    see [1].

-6. If you are using Mesa drivers, stop the virtual machine, go to the folder where the VM is saved and add the following file to the <vm-name>.vmx file
+6. If you are using Mesa drivers, stop the virtual machine, go to the folder where the VM is saved and add the following line to the <vm-name>.vmx file
    there:

        mks.gl.allowBlacklistedDrivers = "TRUE"